d2l-ai/d2l-en/chapter_linear-networks/softmax-regression-gluon.md

 # Concise Implementation of Softmax Regression

-Just as Gluon made it much easier to implement linear regression in :ref:`chapter_linear_gluon`, we'll find it similarly (or possibly more) convenient for implementing classification models.
+Just as Gluon made it much easier to implement linear regression in :numref:`chapter_linear_gluon`, we'll find it similarly (or possibly more) convenient for implementing classification models.
 Again, we begin with our import ritual.

 ```{.python .input  n=1}
 import sys